 - injuries relating to dangerous sports or arising from war or war-like hostilities

-You may be able to choose a policy which covers mental health, depression and sports injuries but these aren't always covered.
+You might be able to choose a policy which covers mental health, depression and sports injuries but these aren’t always covered.

 Who doesn’t need private medical insurance cover?

 You don’t need private medical insurance if: